matteocorti/check_ssl_cert/README.md

                                    the issuer cert
-      --custom-http-header string  custom HTTP header sent when getting the cert example: 'X-Check-Ssl-Cert: Foobar=1'
+      --custom-http-header string  custom HTTP header sent when getting the cert example: 'X-Check-Ssl-Cert: Foobar=1' -d,--debug                      produces debugging output (can be
+                                   specified more than once)
       --dane                       verify that valid DANE records exist (since OpenSSL 1.1.0)
       --dane 211                   verify that a valid DANE-TA(2) SPKI(1)